Navandis/expedition-guild-idle/docs/current_milestone.md

 - add a short file header comment at the top describing:
   - what the script is responsible for
-  - how it fits into the current day-3 flow
+  - how it fits into the multi-slot flow
 - add inline comments where helpful to explain:
-  - upgrade loading and application flow
-  - codex discovery recording flow
+  - slot assignment
-  - save/load flow
+  - slot completion
-  - any key state transitions or edge-case handling
+  - pending report queue handling
+  - save/load restore behavior for multiple slots
+  - how debug-complete behavior works with multiple active slots
 - write comments for a novice engineer
 - keep comments useful and concise; do not comment every trivial line

 For scenes:
 - use clear node names
 - keep hierarchy straightforward
-- put explanatory comments in the controller scripts where scene behavior needs explanation
+- put explanatory comments in controller scripts where scene behavior needs explanation

 ---

 ## Build Order
 Implement in this order:

-1. Guild upgrades
+1. runtime data model for 2 active slots + report queue
-2. Codex / discoveries
+2. Home / Guild Hall UI updates
-3. Save/load
+3. dispatch flow updates

-Do not start save/load before upgrades and codex are stable enough to persist.
+4. report queue handling
+5. save/load updates
+6. debug-tool compatibility
+7. edge-case cleanup

 ---

-## Day-3 Deliverables
+## Deliverables
 By the end of this milestone, the prototype should include:

-1. A JSON file for guild upgrades
-2. An UpgradeSystem that loads upgrades and applies simple effects
-3. A Guild Upgrades screen with visible purchasable upgrades
-4. A CodexSystem that records simple discoveries
-5. A Codex screen that displays discovery progress
-6. A SaveManager that saves and loads prototype state using plain JSON
-7. Startup restore of saved state
-8. Reasonable preservation of:
-   - resources
-   - purchased upgrades
-   - codex progress
-   - active expedition
-   - pending report (if practical)
+1. support for exactly 2 simultaneous active expeditions
+2. a Home / Guild Hall screen that clearly shows both slots
+3. dispatch flow that fills the first free slot automatically
+4. blocked dispatch messaging when all slots are occupied
+5. pending reports handled through a queue/list
+6. one-at-a-time report viewing and collection
+7. save/load support for 2 active slots and multiple pending reports
+8. compatibility with existing upgrades, codex, and debug tools

 ---

 ## Acceptance Criteria
 This milestone is complete when all of the following are true:

-- The player can open an Upgrades screen
+- The player can dispatch an expedition into slot 1
-- The player can purchase at least 3 visible upgrades with gold
+- The player can dispatch a second expedition while slot 1 is still active
-- Purchased upgrades affect future expedition behavior where relevant
-- The player can open a Codex screen
+- The player cannot dispatch a third expedition
-- Completed expeditions add discoverable entries using a simple rule
-- Codex progress is visible and updates correctly
-- Closing and reopening the project restores core prototype state well enough for continued testing
+- The Home screen clearly shows both slot states
+- Completed expeditions generate pending reports without breaking other active slots
+- Multiple pending reports can be opened and collected safely, one at a time
+- Reward collection still works once and only once
+- Save/load restores the 2-slot runtime state safely
+- Debug finish/reset tools still function correctly
 - New and updated scripts contain beginner-friendly comments

 ---

 ## Notes for Codex
 - Build only what is required for this milestone
-- Prefer simple and explicit implementations over clever abstractions
-- Keep upgrade math modest and easy to inspect
-- Keep codex logic intentionally shallow for v0.1
-- Keep save/load plain and prototype-safe
+- Keep the implementation explicit and prototype-friendly
+- Prefer a small queue/list model over a large manager hierarchy
+- Do not introduce team/party systems yet
+- Do not widen the design beyond 2 concurrent expeditions